The Office of Procurement Services will be referred to as “procurement services” within the context of university procurement policies and procedures.

 By leveraging institutional purchasing power, the university is able to realize savings and secure overall best value for products and services.
 This is passed onto the faculty and staff in the form of reduced approval cycle times, audited pricing transparency, cost avoidances, realized savings, and more efficient transactions.

 The university has access to national cooperative purchasing agreements through E&I Cooperative Services Inc., U.S. Communities, and ICUF, along with the ability to access the state of Florida agreements.
-Additionally, procurement management negotiates local and regional contracts to fulfill purchase requests that are not covered through any of the above affiliations.
+Additionally, procurement services negotiates local and regional contracts to fulfill purchase requests that are not covered through any of the above affiliations.

 See Requesting Products and Services for additional information on Preferred Suppliers.